-Position Evaluation is a process that uses the information provided on the Position Evaluation Request (PER) Template to identify, analyze and measure each position’s job description against internal equity and external competitiveness.
+Position Evaluation is a process that uses the information provided on the Position Evaluation Request (PER) Template [PDF] to identify, analyze and measure each position’s job description against internal equity and external competitiveness.
 This form may be used as a resource to draft job descriptions for positions prior to submitting online, as well as a useful tool to provide insight when collaborating with your Sr. HR Business Partner.
 See Helpful Links below on guidance to developing job descriptions and other information on how the university classifies and pays for staff positions.

 Position Evaluation Requests are submitted through My Slice > Human Resources and Payroll Systems > Position Evaluation Request and automatically flow through the PER process to the HR Compensation team.
 How to guides are available on answers.syr.edu which is also linked below under Helpful Links.
 You can also contact your department administrator for more information.
 The system allows for a variety of position and compensation related requests.
 Examples of the types of requests range from minimal changes such as documenting a job description or requesting a department number change to requesting new positions or significant changes to existing positions based on an organizational restructure.